-We’ve gone into quite a bit of detail about why you should switch to a free-from deodorant (especially if you’re currently using an antiperspirant, but we realized recently that we haven’t said much about how that process can and should go.
+We’ve gone into quite a bit of detail about why you should switch to a natural deodorant (especially if you’re currently using an antiperspirant), but until now that we haven’t said much about how that process can and should go.

 We really do understand the hesitation to change your tried-and-true underarm solution: scent and sweat are sensitive matters, and, unfortunately, “natural” deodorants don’t always have the best reputation for being effective.